Do you want to write every day?

 - Get up just 30 minutes earlier before work to write

-- Skip one of your favourite TV shows and write
+- Skip one of your favorite TV shows and write

 - Cut out social media until you put in your 30-minute writing session